PROFILE

 Vietnam's acceptance into the Association of

-Southeast Nations (ASEAN) in July 1995.
-Vietnam
+Southeast Asian Nations (ASEAN) in July 1995.
+In

 joined the Asia-Pacific Economic Cooperation